iff-gsc/LADAC-Examples/README.md

 ## Motivation

-It is sometimes not clear how to get new aircraft configurations to fly with existing software such as ArduCopter or PX4.
+It is sometimes not clear how to get new aircraft configurations to fly with existing software such as ArduPilot or PX4.
 With such software, you usually have no insight into the dynamics of the open and closed loop of the aircraft and are limited to an empirical controller design through flight tests or simulations.
 This project provides the opportunity to design controllers specifically in MATLAB/Simulink.
 First, you can quickly parameterize existing aircraft models or easily create new aircraft models based on LADAC building blocks.